raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 title: picamera
 ---

 `picamera` is the Python library for controlling the Raspberry Pi Camera Module.
-It is compatible with V1 and V2 Camera Modules.
-The Astro Pi unit has the V1 Camera Module on board, but you can test with either version as long as you don't exceed the V1's maximum resolution of 2592×1944.

 #### Usage